Khalid Masud: Association with Maulana Islahi

-In 1958 Maulana Amin Ahsan Islahi separated from politics and Jamat-e-Islami and created a Halqa Taddabur Qur'an O Hadith.
+In 1958, Maulana Amin Ahsan Islahi separated from politics and Jamat-e-Islami and created the Halqa Taddabur Qur'an O Hadith.
 Khalid Masud was one of his early pupils who joined his Halqa.
-He was his only pupil who spent so much time with from 1958 till his death.
+He was his only pupil who spent so much time with him from 1958 until his death.
 He associated himself with Maulana Amin Ahsan Islahi and remained with him till his death.
-Khalid Masud did a major role in converting knowledge of his teacher from his lectures into text for the benefits of the public.
-He also helped him in writing his famous tafseer Taddabur e Qur'an.
-Maulana Islahi had admired a number of times his efforts in spreading Farahi's & Islahi's schools of thought.
+Khalid Masud played a major role in converting the knowledge of his teacher from his lectures into text for the benefit of the public.
+He also helped him in writing his famous tafsir Taddabur e Qur'an.
+Maulana Islahi admired a number of times his efforts in spreading Farahi's and Islahi's schools of thought.

 Maulana Islahi appointed him Nazam of his Idara Taddabur Qur'an o Hadith and chief editor of his quarterly journal Taddabur in 1981.
-He served his teacher and Idara for twenty two years till his death in 2003.
+He served his teacher and Idara for twenty-two years till his death in 2003.

-After death of Maulana Islahi, management of Madras Ul Islah, Siray Mir Azam Garh UP India arranged Imam Farahi Seminar in January 1999 and especially invited Allama Khalid Masud in place of Maulana Islahi.
+After the death of Maulana Islahi, the management of Madras Ul Islah, Siray Mir Azam Garh UP India arranged the Imam Farahi Seminar in January 1999 and especially invited Allama Khalid Masud in place of Maulana Islahi.
 He presented two papers there.
-They offered him chair of Imam Farahi for presiding the seminar.
+They offered him the chair of Imam Farahi for presiding the seminar.

 Books and magazines

-He wrote a number of books on Qur'an, Hadith, Grammar, Islam and Science for all ages.
+He wrote a number of books on Qur'an, Hadith, Grammar, Islam, and Science for all ages.